The torus trick for configuration categories: Bounded lifting

 \section{Bounded lifting}

-Now we need to make matters more complicated by introducing a subgroup $\Gamma_1$ of the group $\Gamma$ of covering translations of $\Pi_M\co A_M\to M$.
-This subgroup acts freely, tautologically and isometrically on $A_M$ and $A_L$.
+Now we need to make matters more complicated by introducing a finite index subgroup $\Gamma_1$ of the group $\Gamma$ of covering translations of $\Pi_M\co A_M\to M$.
+The subgroup $\Gamma_1$ acts freely, tautologically and isometrically on $A_M$ and $A_L$.
 We write $E_{M}$ and $E_{L}$ for the orbit spaces, respectively, and